Blood batteries are not the answer to our fossil fuel woes

 EVs typically run on massive batteries which are hundreds of times more powerful than the ones that power your phones - In most cases, these are Lithium-Ion batteries.
 Lithium-ion batteries require lithium and cobalt to be made - both rare minerals that occur in very few places around the globe.

-Most of the world’s Cobalt is limited to one nation in the world - The Democratic Republic of Congo - This central African nation fits the popular image of a poverty-stricken African country quite well - starvation, public health crises, armed conflicts - the works.
-It is from this nation that most of the world’s demand for Cobalt is met.
+Most of the world’s Cobalt reserves are concentrated in a single country - The Democratic Republic of Congo - This central African nation fits the popular image of a poverty-stricken African country quite well - starvation, public health crises, armed conflicts - the works.
+This one poverty stricken country meets the overwhelming majority of the world's Cobalt demand.
 Our iPhones simply couldn’t exist without the DRC’s notorious mining industry.

-Workplace safety is almost a laughable term when it comes to these artisanal Cobalt mines.
-More and more companies come out with powerful sounding releases about how they have a zero tolerance policy when it comes to child labour - however, the sad truth is that when push comes to shove, they don’t stop buying Cobalt from the very mines which are the worst offenders when it comes to atrocious child exploitaiton.
+Workplace safety is all but a laughable afterthought when it comes to these artisanal Cobalt mines.
+More and more companies come out with powerful sounding releases about how they have a zero tolerance policy when it comes to child labour - however, the sad truth is that when push comes to shove, they don’t stop buying Cobalt from the very mines which are the worst offenders.

-Let’s take the example of Tesla - a notable example of a company which enjoys a widespread reputation of being ecologically oriented - hey, and this is by no means an attempt to criticize Tesla or any individual for that matter.
-Soon after making proclamations about not wanting to encourage grisly child exploitation practices and vowing to wean itself off blood-stained, Chinese-mined Cobalt, Tesla signed a new deal with Glencore for six million tonnes of cobalt a year.
+Let’s take the example of Tesla - a notable example of a company which enjoys a widespread reputation of being ecologically oriented - hey, and this is by no means an attempt to criticise Tesla - Soon after making proclamations about not wanting to encourage grisly child exploitation practices and vowing to wean itself off blood-stained, Chinese-mined Cobalt, Tesla signed a new deal with Glencore for six million tonnes of cobalt a year.

 Nobody to blame but ourselves